 Forming a company in the US is never easy if you’ve never done it before.
 But I can make sure that this is a process made easy.

-You need to not only file the correct paperwork but make an informed decision with regards to where you incorporate in the US.
+You need to not only file the correct paperwork but make an informed decision with regards to where you incorporate it in the US.

 I can simplify this and give you the right advice.